Let’s talk about how to write a great Statement of Advice document

 I’m going to be very direct in my communication here.
 No point beating around the bush!
-When it comes to writing the perfect Statement of Advice, most financial planners and advisers have a long way to go.
+When it comes to writing the perfect Statement of Advice (SoA), most financial planners and advisers have a long way to go.
 One of the biggest problems?
 The way we communicate to clients in the written form.
 It needs work.

-It’s great to use a NextGen communicative style but if the bulk of your clients are pre-retirees, at best it will be misunderstood.
-At worst - a complete turn-off.
+It’s great to use a NextGen communication style but if the bulk of your clients are pre-retirees, at best it will be misunderstood; At worst - a complete turn-off.
 Your target demographic should align with the tone of your communication.
 In fact, that alignment plays is an important part in how you style your Statement of Advice as a whole.
 Resonate with your target demographic - don’t alienate.

-I love a good template!
+I love a good Statement of Advice template!
 But if it isn’t tailored to the client’s unique set of circumstances, it’s not good enough for the client, and it won’t be good enough for your auditor either.
 One of the benefits of using a tool such as Nod is the flexibility it provides in conditional rules without code.
 Make use of these tools and invest in a good paraplanner / paraplanning service too.

-I am still surprised to see AFSLs use SoA templates with one table, this being the fee disclosure of the SoA.
+I am still surprised to see AFSLs use Statement of Advice templates with one table, this being the fee disclosure of the SoA.
 It’s particularly difficult for the visual people amongst us.
 A flow chart can explain half a page of written text.
 When you are moving funds around, draw a picture.
 Imagine if we could summarise the client’s current situation as a one-page infographic!